How To Fall Asleep After Drinking Coffee Before Bedtime

 17. Listen to an audiobook, podcast, or music.

-Listening to an audiobook or podcast or some relaxing music is an easy way to help you to drift off to sleep nice and quickly.
+Listening to an audiobook, podcast, or some relaxing music is an easy way to help you drift off to sleep quickly.
 You can get your audible membership here and start listening to your first book today.

 Many people find that once they try this technique a few times, they can start to relax as they go about their busy days sitting at a desk, in front of the computer, or standing in a queue at the supermarket.

-When we practice finding ease and calm during the waking hours the better we become at doing this at night, in bed, and the easier it is to improve sleep quality.
+When we practice finding ease and calm during waking hours, the better we become at doing this at night, in bed, and the easier it is to improve sleep quality.

 ▪️ Take a moment to notice where you are.